-CPH actively works to maintain its internal controls, strengthen embedding and engage with employees so that we create a strong foundation for the ongoing efforts in this
+CPH actively works to maintain its internal controls, strengthen embedding and engage with employees so that we create a strong foundation for the ongoing efforts in this area.

-The Board of Directors and Executive Management have the overall responsibility for the internal control environment, while the Audit and Risk Management Committee ensure that any weaknesses are identified other things, this monitoring covers CPH's exposure to fraud and breaches of ethical policies as well as an assessment of CPH's risks" on page 65.
+The Board of Directors and Executive Management have the overall responsibility for the internal control environment, while the Audit and Risk Management Committee monitors CPH's internal control systems to ensure that any weaknesses are identified and addressed as guickly as possible.
+Among other things, this monitoring covers CPH's exposure to fraud and breaches of ethical policies as well as an assessment of CPH's overall risk exposure.
+See more about CPH's risk exposure under "Risk management and risks" on page 65.